angular/angular/aio/content/guide/upgrade.md

 You can take advantage of Ahead-of-time (AOT) compilation on hybrid applications just like on any other Angular application.
-The setup for a hybrid app is mostly the same as described in [the Ahead-of-time Compilation chapter](guide/aot-compiler) save for differences in `index.html` and `main-aot.ts`
+The setup for a hybrid application is mostly the same as described in [the Ahead-of-time Compilation chapter](guide/aot-compiler) save for differences in `index.html` and `main-aot.ts`